Town and Gown Event Recipes

 1/8 teaspoon ground black pepper

 1 cup shredded aged cheese

-Preheat oven to 350 degrees.
+Preheat oven to 375 degrees.
 Spray 12 muffin cups with cooking spray.
 Sauté vegetables in 1 tablespoon of oil.
 Place a spoonful of vegetables in each muffin cup.
 Combine eggs, milk, salt and pepper in a mixing bowl.
 Pour over vegetables in each muffin cup and top with cheese.
-Bake about 20 minutes or until almost set.
+Bake about 6 minutes for mini frittatas and up to 12 minutes for larger frittatas or until almost set.

 1/2 cup walnuts

 Heat olive oil on medium in a large sauté pan until shimmering.
 Sauté the mushrooms and garlic until soft, about 8 minutes, stirring occasionally.
 Add brussel sprouts and walnuts to cooked mushrooms.
 Add salt and pepper.
 Cook for 5 minutes or until broccoli is tender.
 Adjust seasonings to your liking.

 1/2 pound firm tofu, pressed between paper towels with a weight on top for 10 minutes to get rid of excess moisture